rng-guy/NFSMWBartender/README.txt

 The "Advanced" feature set LETS YOU CHANGE (per Heat level)
  • how many cops can (re)spawn without backup once a wave is exhausted,
  • the global cop-spawn limit for how many cops in total may chase you at any given time,
- • how quickly (if at all) cops flee the pursuit if they do not belong,
+ • how quickly (if at all) cops flee the pursuit if they don't belong,
  • which vehicles (any amount, with counts and chances) may spawn to chase and search for you,
  • which vehicles (same liberties as above) may spawn in regular roadblocks,
  • which vehicles (ditto) may spawn as pre-generated cops in scripted events,